-Your power steering fluid is generally packaged when ready to use.
+Your power steering fluid is generally sold ready to use.
 If there are no leaks in your engine seals, and you have not had any problems with your fluid reservoirs, you can replace your power steering fluid easily.

 You should be wary of overfilling your transmission fluid because it may cause foaming, and will affect the functioning of your engine.
 You could avoid filling your reservoir by adding only small amounts of transmission fluid.

 You will need to check for any signs of degradation and corrosion, ensuring that you flush the system before replacing your power system fluid.
-You could find a great power steering fluid which offers seal repair to revitalize and protect your engine.
+You can find great power steering fluids that offer seal repair to revitalize and protect your engine.

 Experts recommend a monthly checking and annual replacement schedule for your power steering fluid.
 Old power steering fluid could still work in your engine, but will thoroughly affect your ability to control or steer.
 You will get the best recommendation for your vehicle from the manufacturer’s manual.

-You can refill or replace your power steering fluid, depending on your observations of your old fluid.
-You will need to change any fluid with debris, a burnt smell or unusual color.
+You can refill or replace your power steering fluid if you think it’s necessary after looking at the old fluid.
+You will need to change any fluid that has debris, a burnt smell, or an unusual color.
 These may also be signs of a problematic transmission unit, and care should be taken to look for any points of corrosion, damage or leakage.